wojtkowiak/meteor-desktop/README.md

  - dependencies from all modules in `.desktop/modules`
  - major and minor version of `meteor-desktop` (X.X.Y - only X.X is taken)
  - major version from `settings.json` (X.Y.Y - only X is taken).

+Be aware that when it comes to linked packages (via `linkPackages` in `settings.json`) the explicitly declared version (the one in `settings.json` or modules) is taken into account, not the actual one from package's package.json.
+Generally, it is a bad idea to build production app with linked packages.
+This is now allowed but will be disabled before `1.0`.

 Until 1.0 major and minor version of `meteor-desktop` will be used.
 From 1.0, semver will be followed and only major version change will mean that a version is backwards incompatible.